Spicy Mexican Rice has the perfect blend of ingredients to make it a memorable addition to any Mexican themed dinner.

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!

 - 28 ounce can whole tomatoes, drained

 - 1 medium onion, chopped

 - 2 cups low sodium chicken broth

 - 1 Tablespoon tomato paste

 - 2 medium jalapeño peppers, seeded and minced

 - 1/4 teaspoon freshly ground black pepper

-- 1 Tablespoon green onion tops diced for garnish (optional)
+- 1 Tablespoon green onion tops or chives, diced for garnish (optional)